codewithkyle/craftcms-boilerplate/README.md

 ### Code Architecture

 This boilerplate is build around the [model-view-viewmodel-controller software architecture pattern](https://mvvmc.jintmethod.dev/).
-For your convenience several custom import paths have been defined in the `tsconfig.json` file.
+For your convenience several custom import paths have been predefined in the `tsconfig.json` file.

 1. Web Components can globally access controllers using the `controllers/` import.
 1. Web Components can globally access 3rd party JavaScript libraries using the `lib/` import.